 - To draw a shape representing the extent, click Drawing Tool and drag a box on the map.

-- Make changes to the extent as needed by dragging any of the vertices of the extent box or clicking inside the box and dragging it to a new location.
+- Make changes to the extent by dragging any of the vertices of the extent box or clicking in the box and dragging it to a new location.

 - Click Save.